 Sophomores, juniors, and seniors with at least a 2.5 GPA are eligible to participate.
 Applications are welcome from students in all majors.
 No prior study of Spanish is required - absolute beginners are welcome!

 In order to participate on this study abroad option, students are responsible for obtaining a Spanish student visa.
 All students must have a passport in order to apply for a visa - apply or renew yours immediately if necessary!

 The University at Albany's study abroad option at the AIP Language Institute is intended for students with lower-level Spanish language skills.
+UAlbany will award the same number of credits and the same grades as the AIP Language Institute.
 An intensive six-credit Spanish language course at the beginning, intermediate, or more advanced level is required of all students.
 Additional three-credit courses, taught in English, are offered in a variety of subjects, including culture, literature, art, history, and business.
 The Spanish literature course is taught in both English and Spanish (separate classes).
 In order to take the literature course in Spanish, it is recommended that students have at least intermediate level Spanish skills.

 NOTE: Students with upper intermediate level Spanish skills and beyond should consider the UAlbany semester program in Madrid at the Instituto Internacional.
 However, the six week summer option at AIP in Valencia is appropriate for students at all levels of Spanish; beginning through advanced.